Niraj-Fonseka/open-secret-share/README.md

 - Configurations
     - To use the existing Google Cloud Storage storage provider, create a service account in your google cloud account with proper permissions to view, create objects in a storage bucket
     - When the service account is generated, base64 encode it and set the `GOOGLE_CREDENTIALS` environment variable.
-Make sure to disale wrap when you encode to base64 `ie: base64 -w=0 service_account.json > output.txt`
+Make sure to disale wrap when you encode to base64 `ie: base64 -w=0 service_account.json > service_account_encoded.txt`
     - Create a GCS Bucket
     - Set the `GOOGLE_STORAGE_BUCKET` environment variable with the name of the bucket.
     - [Generate / create a random string](https://generate-random.org/api-key-generator) to be used as a api key to communicate between clients and key-server.
     - Set the `AUTH_KEY` environment variable with the random string that was generated
     - If no `PORT` variable was set the server will start on port `50051`

-- Run the server
+- Build and the server
-    - `go run server.go`
+    - with docker
+        - `make docker`
+    - without docker
+        - `make go`

 ### oss
 - Configurations